SSRF was founded in 2015 by Ronnie D. Lipschutz, Kevin W. Bell and Thomas Rettenwender.

 Tiffin is majoring in Legal Studies and Sociology at UC Santa Cruz.
 She has worked in accounting and administrative organization and management in the travel industry.

-Earned an Associate Degree with an emphasis in Mathematics, Engineering and Sciences at De Anza College.
+Beatriz earned an Associate Degree with an emphasis in Mathematics, Engineering and Sciences at De Anza College.
 She is currently completing a Bachelor’s in Environmental Studies from San Francisco State University.
 She has experience in data entry, operations management, project planning, and in operations for single or multiple land surveys.

 Board of Directors